12 song links

 Where Most Players Should Start

-The best opening set for 12-hole ocarina readers is a small group of tunes with short phrases, familiar melodies, and enough repetition to make the letter-note view feel useful right away.
+The best opening set for 12-hole ocarina readers is a small group of tunes with short phrases, familiar melodies, and enough repetition to make the letter-note view and finger chart feel useful right away.

-That is why this guide starts with nursery and folk standards before moving on to longer hymn or classical melodies.
+That is why this guide starts with nursery and teaching standards before moving on to longer hymn or classical melodies that still behave well as easy tabs.

 How To Use The Song Pages